 The vxstat utility returns statistics for specified objects.
-In a cluster environment, the vxstat utility gathers statistics from all of the nodes in the cluster.
+In a cluster environment, vxstat gathers statistics from all of the nodes in the cluster.
 The statistics give the total usage, by all nodes, for the requested objects.
 If a local object is specified, its local usage is returned.

-The caller can optionally specify a subset of nodes using the following command:
+You can optionally specify a subset of nodes using the following form of the command:

 '''

-vxstat -g diskgroup -n node[,node...]
+vxstat -g diskgroup -n node[, node...]

 '''